Skip to Main Content

 • Part A/B Rebilling

-• Claims for Emergency Department services when the claim is submitted with modifier ET or revenue code 045X.
+• Emergency Department services (claims submitted with modifier ET or revenue code 045X)

-• NOTE: This does not exclude these claims from regular medical review.
+• NOTE: This doesn't exclude these claims from regular medical review.

 Appeals

-Claims subject to PA requirements under the hospital OPD program follow all current appeals procedures.
-A PAR that is non-affirmed is not an initial determination on a claim for payment for services provided and, therefore, would not be appealable; however, the provider has an unlimited number of opportunities to resubmit a PAR, provided the claim has not yet been submitted and denied.
+Claims subject to prior authorization requirements under the hospital OPD program follow all current appeals procedures.
+A non-affirmed PAR decision isn't appealable since it's not an initial determination on a claim for payment for services provided.
+Providers have an unlimited number of opportunities to resubmit a PAR before submitting a claim.

-A non-affirmation PA decision does not prevent the provider from submitting a claim.
-Submission of such a claim and resulting denial would constitute an initial payment determination, which makes the appeal rights available.
+A non-affirmation decision doesn't prevent the provider from submitting a claim.
+Submission of such a claim and resulting denial does constitute an initial payment determination, which makes the appeal rights available.

 NOTE: The prior authorization process is a condition of payment.
-As the term suggests, a condition of payment is a rule, regulation, or requirement that must be met in order for a provider to lawfully request and receive reimbursement from Medicare.
+As the term suggests, a rule, regulation, or requirement must apply for a provider to lawfully request and receive reimbursement from Medicare.

-For additional information, please reference the CMS Medicare Claims Processing Manual (Pub.
-100-04), chapter 29External PDF.
+See the CMS Medicare Claims Processing Manual (Pub.
+100-04), chapter 29External PDF for additional information.

 spacer